Cat lying on grass

 Protect your beloved animals from poisonous plants in your home and garden

 Plants can pose a danger to pets.
 Depending on factors such as the species of plant, the concentration of the poison, the amount eaten and the health and size of the animal, the risk of poisoning can range from slight to extremely high.
-The effects of poisoning on the animal might include nausea, vomiting and diarrhoea, or more serious symptoms such as respiratory distress and heart arrhythmia.
+The effects of poisoning on the animal might include nausea, vomiting and diarrhoea, or more serious symptoms such as distress, heart arrhythmia and kidney failure.
 In the most extreme cases, eating a poisonous plant could even prove fatal.

 Below we list some plants that can cause harm if your pet eats them – or even just nibbles on them.
 Please bear in mind that these are only examples, not a complete list: